lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 ```
 ---

-There are many types of web maps and combinations of maps and other visualizations
+Web maps can be many things
 <iframe data-src="https://www.gapminder.org/tools/?embedded=true#_chart-type=bubbles" width="100%" height="700px" frameBorder="0" ></iframe>

 ---

-For the next period, we'll be focusing on pure web maps.
+For the next period, we'll be focusing on pure web maps and try to make one ourselves.

 Now its time for
 #recess

 ---